 You also want to be sure the tree you purchase is accurately named.
 You don’t want to discover years later that a tree you thought was dwarf was a mislabeled full-sized tree.

-I highly recommend buying your fruit trees from local nurseries, not “big box” stores.
+I highly recommend buying your fruit trees from nurseries that specialize in fruits, not “big box” stores.
 I have heard too many tales of poor performance and mis-named plants to have confidence in the garden center of a store that sells pipe, lumber and chainsaws as well as fruit trees.

-After deciding on the variety you like, visit your local garden center to buy it.
+After deciding on the variety you like, shop around.
 Remember that some apples require a second variety nearby to achieve optimum pollination.